tramitit/guides/en/belgium/request_for_identity_card.md

 ---
-title: "Request for identity card"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Belgium"]
+categories:
-meta_title: "How to Request for an Identity Card in Belgium"
+- Belgium
+date: '2024-06-07'
-description: "Step by step procedure on how to request for a Belgian identity card."
+description: Learn how to apply for a Belgian eID card, its importance, renewal procedures, and regulations.
+Find out who needs it and where to get one.
 draft: false
+meta_title: 'Belgian eID Card: Application, Renewal, and Regulations'
+title: 'Belgian eID Card: Application, Renewal, and Regulations'
-translationKey: "belgium-request_for_identity_card"
+translationKey: belgium-request_for_identity_card
 ---

 ## Description
 ### What is it?